Teenage Mutant Ninja Turtles: Comic strip

 A daily comic strip written and illustrated by Dan Berger began in 1990.
 It featured an adventure story Monday through Friday and activity puzzles on weekends (with fan art appearing later).
 The comic strip was published in syndication until its cancelation in December 1996.
 It was published in more than 250 newspapers at its highest point in popularity.

 Television series

 First animated series (1987–1996)

-Debuting in 1987 as a five-part miniseries and becoming a regular Saturday-morning syndicated series on October 1, 1988, the first animated series follows the adventures of the Teenage Mutant Ninja Turtles and their allies as they battle the Shredder, Krang, and numerous other villains and criminals in New York City.
-The property was changed considerably from the darker-toned comics, to make it more suitable for children and families.
+The first Turtles series debuted 1987 as a five-part miniseries and became a regular Saturday-morning syndicated series on October 1, 1988.
+It follows the adventures of the turtles and their allies as they battle Shredder, Krang, and other villains in New York City.
+The series was changed considerably from the darker-toned comics, to make it more suitable for children and families.
 Produced by Fred Wolf Films, the series ran for ten seasons and ended in 1996.

 Original video animation (1996)

 In addition to the American series, a Japan-exclusive two-episode anime original video animation (OVA) series was made in 1996, titled Mutant Turtles: Choujin Densetsu-hen.
 The OVA is similar in tone to the 1987 TV series and uses the same voices from TV Tokyo's Japanese dub of the 1987 TV series.
 It featured the Turtles as superheroes, that gained costumes and superpowers with the use of Mutastones, while Shredder, Bebop and Rocksteady gained supervillain powers with the use of a Dark Mutastone.